system-code-github/yoyoyo_engine---scrkillPlayer/README.md

 # yoyoyo_engine---scrkillPlayer
-random death sound kill player script
+a kill player script with random sound for GM8 or GMS yoyoyo IWBTG engine

 # Informations